rastafan/cordova-plugin-braintree/README.md

 # Changes
+0.7.1 - 3DS is mandatory.
+Typescript and Cordova wrappers not updated: use paymentDescription field to pass email.
 0.7.0 - update Braintree SDK to latest: iOS v4 and Anrdoid v3.
 Replace Carthage with Pods on iOS.

 # NOTE